About this site

 Binding: Blue

 Alongside the standard Groves & Michaux edition of Against the Grain (see above) there appears to be a small number of copies in an alternate binding.
-This version possibly constitutes an intended 'deluxe' edition, as it has a number of 'delux' features — marbled endpapers, a ribbon page marker, top edge coloured in red, and so on — or it may be that these copies were those produced by Groves & Michaux for internal use as reference or office copies.
+This version possibly constitutes an intended 'deluxe' edition, as it has a number of 'deluxe' features — marbled endpapers, a ribbon page marker, top edge coloured in red, and so on —.
+However, the copies that have come to light are not numbered sequentially, which would seem to argue against a defined edition.
+It may be that these copies were produced by Groves & Michaux for internal use as reference or office copies, or that they were produced for specific orders.
 The distinguishing marks of this variant edition, aside from its larger size of 5.75 x 8.375 inches, are: a different binding which has 'Karl Joris Huysmans' and the book's title on the spine (as opposed to 'K. J. Huysmans', the book's title and 'Paris' on the standard edition); the front panel does not have the author's name and the book title stamped into it (as the standard edition has); elaborately marbled endpapers embossed with the Librairie Palais Royal stamp; a blue ribbon page marker; top edge coloured in red; and, lastly, the spine of the paperback printing bound into the back of the book (something that was a common practice with French bookbinders when putting hard covers on a paperback).
 This seems to indicate that the book was originally planned as a paperback, and then for some reason, perhaps because the paper cover included is rather thin, rebound as a hardback.
 Whether a dustjacket was planned for these books, or whether they used the same dustjacket as the standard edition isn't clear (though the difference in size in the two books would argue against this).
-At least three copies with identical binding, marbled endpapers, and with the paperback spine bound in are known to exist, but whether these constituted part of a larger run that was commercially available bor were simply copies bound up by Groves & Michaux for their own use is also unclear.
-The latter supposition gains weight in that the bindings of these 'deluxe' copies are stamped with the imprint of Groves & Michaux own bindery, as the office copies of Down There also were.
+A small number of copies with identical binding, marbled endpapers, and with the paperback spine bound in are known to exist, but whether these constituted part of a larger run that was commercially available or were simply bound up by Groves & Michaux for their own use is unclear.
+The latter supposition gains weight in that the bindings of these 'deluxe' copies are stamped with the imprint of Groves & Michaux's own bindery, as the office copies of Down There also were.

 against1 against2 against3